natereid72/armory/agent.md

 ## Step 1: Agent Clouddriver Plugin Installation

 This step is performed in the cluster Spinnaker service is running.
 You will add the Clouddriver plugin and expose it as type `LoadBalancer` on gRPC port `9091`.
 In step 2, the Agent will be configured to communicate with Clouddriver. _Take note to ensure the plugin version is compatible with the Spinnaker version.
-See the comments in the manifest_
+See the comments in the manifest_.

 Add this manifest to your Kustomize patches: